 To help ensure public safety and address the ongoing effects of the bark beetle infestation and drought, we continue to inspect and remove dead and dying trees to prevent them from falling into powerlines and potentially causing wildfires and power outages.
 Our drought and tree mortality response includes increased vegetation inspections, removal of dead and dying trees and wood management to qualifying properties.

 Usually located at the top of wood poles above the pole-mounted transformer, distribution lines deliver power into local neighborhoods.
-We maintain a minimum clearance of 18 inches around these power lines in non-high fire-threat areas.
-In areas designated as high fire-threat by the California Public Utilities Commission (CPUC), a minimum 4-foot clearance is required with recommended minimum clearances of 12 feet at the time of pruning to maintain clearance year round.
+PG&E maintains a minimum clearance of 18 inches around these powerlines in non-high fire-threat areas.
+In High Fire-Threat Districts (HFTD), as designated by the California Public Utilities Commission (CPUC), a minimum 4-foot clearance is required with recommended minimum clearances of 12 feet at the time of pruning to maintain clearance year-round.

 Our work near distribution lines includes:

 Customers are responsible for maintaining the service wire that runs from PG&E’s electric pole to your home, and PG&E will not prune trees or vegetation along that line.
 You can request a free temporary service disconnect so you or a contractor can safely work around the service wire.

 After a storm, our crews help restore electric service by removing trees and branches that caused power outages or that pose an immediate safety risk or hazard.
 We typically leave a door hanger to notify you of this work, which addresses trees that are uprooting or leaning toward powerlines, trees that have previously come into contact with powerlines, and trees that are located near powerlines and have blown over due to strong winds.
 The property owner is responsible for cleaning up any additional debris, and other utilities such as phone and cable providers are responsible for restoring their service.
 If you see any potential tree-related issues, please contact us at 1-800-743-5000.